-Beyond Ashwagandha: 5 Ayurvedic Herbs for PCOS That Deserve More Attention
+Beyond Ashwagandha: 5 Ayurvedic Herbs for PMOS (PCOS) That Deserve More Attention

-If you've been living with PCOS, you've probably already heard about Ashwagandha.
-It's everywhere — wellness blogs, Instagram reels, your cousin who swears by it.
-And yes, it has genuine merit.
-But Ayurveda's approach to hormonal balance in PCOS goes far deeper than one adaptogen.
-This post is for the woman who's done the basics and is ready to understand the system behind the herbs — why certain plants are chosen, what they're actually doing in your body, and which ones the research is beginning to catch up on.
+If you've been living with PCOS, now formally renamed PMOS (Polyendocrine Metabolic Ovarian Syndrome) by The Lancet in 2026, you've almost certainly heard about Ashwagandha.
+It's everywhere: wellness blogs, Instagram reels, the cousin who swears by it.
+And it does have genuine merit.
+But Ayurveda's approach to hormonal balance in this condition runs much deeper than one adaptogen.
+This post is for the woman who has done the basics and wants to understand the system behind the herbs: why certain plants target specific patterns of dosha imbalance, and how they may help with different aspects of PMOS.

 We're not here to sell you a supplement.
 We're here to help you understand your options.